jbhender/Stats507_F21/nb/python_ecosystem.md

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 # Console
-- You can also use an interactive python interpreter at the command line.
+- You can use an interactive Python interpreter at the command line.
-- Most useful when working on a remote Linux server
+- Most useful when working on a remote Linux server.
-- Be sure you are using the version of python from your (conda) environment
+- Be sure you are using the version of Python from your (conda) environment
    + ... and not the built-in version used by the OS.
-- Consider using IPython, the basis of the Jupyter python kernel.
+- Consider using IPython.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->